Qumayrah

 Qumayrah (قميرة, also spelled Qmeiry or Qumairy) is a village in northern Syria located west of Homs in the Homs Governorate.
 According to the Syria Central Bureau of Statistics, Qumayrah had a population of 310 in the 2004 census.
 Its inhabitants are predominantly Alawites.

+Syrian Civil War

+The village was the site of frequent clashes during the Syrian Civil War.
+On 12 July 2013, 11 people (including 4 civilians) were killed when rebel insurgents attacked the settlement.
+On 22 February 2014, 35 members of the Syrian armed forces were killed after the village was attacked by the Free Syrian Army.